NON COPYRIGHTED MUSIC

 Creators beware – did you know that YouTube developed a Content ID system that can detect uploads of copyrighted music?
 If they find that you’ve misused content without a licence, your video can be blocked or taken down.
 The copyright owner can also track the video’s viewer statistics to determine whether you monetized the video – and if they should then claim royalties back from you.
 Using music without a licence is an infringement of copyright and could lead to legal action being taken against you.

 Free-to-use music is available, though in most cases there will be restrictions on how the music can and can’t be used.
-Here are some options for where to look for it:

-It’s clear you have plenty of options if you don’t want to pay for music for your projects.
 So why should you look at licensing music?
 Well, obviously, there are far fewer options if you’re looking at copyright-free music or sounds – your creative freedom is going to be limited.
 And bear in mind that if a mass of creators are taking tracks from the same pool, then those tracks are going to get overused.
 Why sound exactly like everyone else?

 If you want to use current music, then it’s likely to be poorer quality in the free-to-use arena.
 Plus, you still have to be clear about whether or not you’re covered under the Creative Commons licence for the particular track you’re using.
 Why not be 100% sure that you’re covered legally by looking into licensing copyright-protected music instead?